 The transition to remote work at the beginning of the pandemic threw many businesses for a loop.
-During the first few months of adjustment, it became apparent how important internal communication was, and still is.
+During the first few months of adjustment, it became apparent how important internal communication is.
 Before, team members had ample opportunities to stop by and speak with a coworker.
-Now that we are not afforded the luxury of in-person communication, a solid mobile-friendly communication structure is crucial for success.
+Now that many are still not face-to-face, utilizing technology in business communication is crucial.
+A solid, mobile-friendly communication structure is the key to success.

 Since it seems as though remote work is here to stay, it will benefit business leaders to look back over these past months and reevaluate.
 What worked during this time?
-What needs to be re-structured?
+Do things need to be re-structured?
 What will be necessary for success in the future?
-Below are some tips and areas of focus for optimizing communication for a remote and hybrid workforce.
+Below are some tips and areas of focus for optimizing technology in business communication for a remote and hybrid workforce.

 More Visual Communication